 Gross interest and AER

-When comparing savings accounts or investment products, you'll frequently see terms like gross interest and Annual Equivalent Rate, AER.
+When comparing savings accounts you'll frequently see terms like gross interest and Annual Equivalent Rate, AER.

 Both terms refer to the interest rates you'll earn on your savings, but they provide slightly different perspectives, especially when it comes to compounding.